Demographics of Gibraltar: Portuguese

 Portuguese were one of the earliest groups to move to Gibraltar, especially from the Algarve region in the far south of Portugal.
 Most of them went to work as labourers and some as traders.
+Their number increased significantly during the 18th century.
+Interestingly, in 1814 out of 49 lightermen, 43 were from Portugal and they were part of a community comprising around 650 working men aged 17 and above.
+A notable example of the Portuguese presence in Gibraltair is the existence, in the territory, of an example of calçada portuguesa.

-Their number increased significantly during the 18th century, and again when many Spaniards left their jobs in Gibraltar after General Franco closed the border in 1969.
-About 10% of last names in Gibraltar have Portuguese origin.
+A further increase in the community occurred when many Spaniards left their jobs in Gibraltar after General Franco closed the border in 1969.
+In the 1970s and 1980s many Portuguese worked in Gibraltar, especially in construction.
+Even today many Portuguese still live in the territory and many are still working in the construction sector, both working inbuilding sites and importing material from Portugal.
+As of 2023, for instance, a Portuguese company was in charge of building the tallest building in Gibraltar.

+About 10% of last names in Gibraltar have Portuguese origin; the Portuguese are part of a wider Portuguese-speaking community comprising also Luso-Indians and Brazilians.
+Moreover, today there are around 500 Portuguese who live in La Línea de la Concepción and commute to Gibraltar for work every day.
+A notable Luso-Gibraltarian is football player Bernardo Lopes.

 Moroccans

 Moroccans have always had a significant presence in Gibraltar.
 However, the modern community has more recent origins.
 Moroccans began arriving in Gibraltar soon after the Spanish government imposed the first restrictions on Spanish workers in Gibraltar in 1964.
 By the end of 1968 there were at least 1,300 Moroccan workers resident in Gibraltar and this more than doubled following the final closure of the frontier with Spain in June 1969.

 There is also a significant number of Moroccan Jews in Gibraltar, representing Jews of both Sephardic origin and Arabic speaking Jews of Morocco (although almost no Gibraltarian Jews today speak Arabic as a first language).
-Most notably the Hassan family which runs Gibraltar's largest law firm Hassans International Law Firm and the late Sir Joshua Hassan who served four terms as Chief Minister for a total of 17 years.
+Most notably the Hassan family which runs Gibraltar's largest law firm Hassans International Law Firm and the late Sir Joshua Hassan who served four terms as Chief Minister for a total of 20 years.